MAVBench/Docker/README.md

 - cp -r ${cuda_folder} cuda
 - cp -r libcuda.so .

 **Building our Docker Image**
     docker-compose build ros-service-kinetic;

-**Running our Docker Image**
+## How to Run
+  1. cd mavbech_docker_repo
-  1. xhost + //making sure your xservr is accepting connections from other hosts
+  2. xhost + //making sure your xservr is accepting connections from other hosts
-  2. ./tx2-docker run ${name of the folder that you are in now}_ros-service-kinetic (note that tx2-docker is executable provided by https://github.com/Technica-Corporation/Tegra-Docker)
+  2. ./tx2-docker run ${docker image name) (e.g. MAVBench) (note that tx2-docker is highly inspired by https://github.com/Technica-Corporation/Tegra-Docker)
   3. cpy paste the commands echod by the above tx2-docker and you should see shell promp: root@tegra-ubuntu. once in the container, you can launch our applications.